 Once the corrections are made, the landlord must notify the Department of Housing Preservation and Development through either the eCertification process or by completing the documents that were previously mailed to them.
 If a landlord fails to make the corrections at all or in a timely manner, there may be civil penalties for the landlord that will be imposed by the Housing Court.

 If you or a loved one have become physically ill or injured as a result of a landlord’s negligence, you may be entitled to compensation depending on the circumstances.
 It is important to contact an experienced personal injury attorney as soon as possible to advise you regarding your legal rights and remedies.
-The attorneys at Georgaklis & Mallas are skilled personal injury attorneys with specializations in landlord-tenant disputes.
+The attorneys at Georgaklis & Mallas are skilled attorneys who have experience in personal injury matters relating to landlord-tenant disputes.
 Call Georgaklis & Mallas PLLC at (718) 238-2400 or (212) 779-2400.